-3 Agency/Group/Organization Madison Housing Authority Agency/Group/Organization Type PHA What section of the Plan was addressed by Consultation?
-Housing Need Assessment Public Housing Needs Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+3 Agancy/Group/Organization Madison Housing Authority 3 Agency/Group/Organization Madison Housing Authority Agency/Group/Organization Type What section of the Plan was PHA Housing Need Assessment Dublic Housing Needs addressed by Consultation?
+Public Housing Needs Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization was consulted through the stakeholder process and telephone conversations, as necessary.
 The County and the Housing Authority have an identity of interest in providing housing for Morris County residents.
 4 Agency/Group/Organization Dover Housing Authority Agency/Group/Organization Type PHA What section of the Plan was addressed by Consultation?
 Housing Need Assessment Public Housing Needs Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 This organization was consulted through the stakeholder process and telephone conversations, as necessary.
 The County and the Housing Authority have an identity of interest in providing housing for Morris County residents.
-Table 2 - Agencies, group os, organizations who participated
+5 Agency/Group/Organization Morristown Housing Authority Agency/Group/Organization Type РНА What section of the Plan was addressed by Consultation?
+Housing Need Assessment Public Housing Needs Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+This organization was consulted through the stakeholder process and telephone conversations, as necessary.
+The County and the Housing Authority have an identity of interest in providing housing for Morris County residents.